 Family-based visas – Applications for leave to remain take 8 weeks

 If you’re currently applying on the basis of your private life as you are unable to meet the requirements there are no standard processing times.
-The average wait time for a decision is currently 8 months although The Home Office state that they are endeavouring to reduce this waiting time.
+The average wait time for a decision is currently 8 months although The Home Office state that they are endeavoring to reduce this waiting time.

 Applying for settlement – All standard route applications for ILR (settlement) normally receive a decision within 6 months, although this is often shorter and very occasionally longer (see when you might wait longer section below)